 -Hailing from Houston, TX, Cliff Gordon is an internationally traveled musician that seeks not only knowledge, but enlightenment.
-Within his first 24 years of life, he has made his way to over 20 cities spanning 5 countries (and counting), performed and worked with countless musicians, educators, producers, and earned his master's degree; all while gaining and collecting the necessary elements in his pursuit to complete his latest projects: from film scores to his debut album.
+Within his first 26 years of life, he has made his way to over 20 cities spanning 6 countries (and counting), performed and worked with countless musicians, educators, producers, and earned his master's degree; all while gaining and collecting the necessary elements in his pursuit to complete his latest projects: from film score cues to his debut album, "Stylings".

 -These accomplishments wouldn't have been possible without the guidance of the mentors he's had over the years, in music and in life.
 At the ripe age of 4, Cliff's mother encouraged him to nourish and hone his natural ability with the piano at home, and later placed him in a music program in grade school.